-5 Conclusion
+5. Conclusion

 In this paper, we evaluate the impact of the CBHI scheme on household welfare, focusing on indirect impacts on rice production and livestock holdings.
 We use household surveys in rural villages of Savannakhet Province, Lao PDR, to test the null hypothesis.
 Based on the fact that the CBHI is a voluntary-based scheme, self-selection bias may exist.
-To this end, we employ the technique of inverse probability of treatment weight (IPTW) to mitigate for imbalances in pre-intervention covariates between treated and untreated samples.
-Our analysis suggests that the CBHI scheme has neither direct impacts on health expenditure nor hospitalization.
-In contrast, we find that there are substantial indirect impacts of participation in the CBHI scheme on rice yield per capita and cow holdings.
-Such findings possibly reflect the fast recovery of illness, improved health status of household members, or lower incidence of catastrophic healthcare expenditure among CBHI households.
+To this end, we employ the technique of IPTW to mitigate imbalances in pre-intervention covariates between treated and untreated samples.
+Our analysis suggests that the CBHI scheme has direct impacts on neither health expenditure nor hospitalization.
+In contrast, we find that there are substantial indirect impacts of participation in the CBHI scheme on rice per capita and cow holdings.
+Such findings might reflect the fast recovery of illness, improved health status of household members, or lower incidence of catastrophic healthcare expenditure among enrolled households.

-The empirical evidences in this study suggests the potential benefits of the CBHI scheme on agricultural production and livestock holdings, which both are likely to lead to poverty reduction in the long-run.
+The empirical evidence in this study suggests the potential benefits of the CBHI scheme on agricultural production and livestock holdings, which both are likely to lead to poverty reduction in the long run.

 Further, the lack of significant evidence on direct benefits of the scheme might be a reason explained why the current CBHI scheme has received less popularity from informally employed households.
 To encourage more enrollment, it is important to understand the preferences of potential enrollees towards the hypothetical CBHI scheme.
 In addition, supply-side improvement, such as quality of service and geographic access, is also critical to scale-up the scheme.

-There are some limitations to this study.
-First, to observe the direct impacts we fail to capture the frequency of health care seeking and the frequency of hospitalization.
-Second, we use quantity instead of a monetary value of livestock holdings in analysis.
+It is worth noting some limitations of this study.
+To observe the direct impacts, we fail to capture the direct OOPs, the frequency of health care seeking, and the frequency of hospitalization.
+Also, we use quantity instead of a monetary value of livestock holdings in analysis.